tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 ### 5.5.
 Use in company names
 You may not use the OSM marks as part of a company name.

-## 6. Trademark abuse
+## 6. Unauthorised use of Trademarks

 ### 6.1.
-Reporting abuse
+Reporting unauthorised use
-Fighting trademark abuse is very important.
-OSMF puts a lot of effort into going after cases of trademark infringement, in order to protect the valuable trademark rights the OSM community has created.
-If you see a mark being used in any way that could be infringing, please tell us!
-Just send an email to the OSMF at legal@osmfoundation.org.
-We appreciate your help!
+This trademark policy goes to great lengths to describe the allowed use of OSM marks.
+But if you do see the OSM marks being used in ways that may violate this policy, please help us by sending a message to legal@osmfoundation.org.
+We can then get in touch with whoever is using our mark, and ensure that our trademark rights are respected.

 ### 6.2.
 Revoking permission for abusive uses
 OSMF may revoke the right to use the OSM marks under this policy at any time if it determines that a trademark use is inconsistent with OSM's mission, or could otherwise harm community members, OSM, OSMF, or the project's goodwill.